joecorcoran/pannier/README.md

 ## Getting started

 Create a config file in the root of your project named `.assets.rb`.

-The example below will simply take all of your stylesheets from one directory and concatenate them in another.
+The example below would take all of your stylesheets from one directory, modify them and then concatenate them into a single file in another directory.

 ```ruby